What is a computer virus?

 How does a computer virus attack?

-While some viruses can be playful in intent and effect, others can have profound and damaging effects, such as erasing data or causing permanent damage to your hard disk, and worst yet, some are even design with financial gains in mind.
+While some viruses can be playful in intent and effect, others can have profound and damaging effects.
+This includes erasing data or causing permanent damage to your hard disk.
+Worse yet, some viruses are designed with financial gains in mind.